Reflections

 Understand what blocks sight, where the veil sits, and how the Quran passes from sound to inner impression.

-Same Laws, Two Registers: What the Visible Teaches About the Invisible
+Corresponding Laws, Two Registers: What the Visible Teaches About the Invisible

 See how the visible world and the invisible world operate by the same laws.